-- (j)(c) Status Indications and Discrete Values do not have to be re-transmitted for up to five5 minutes if the relevant data has not changed since the last transmission. - (k)(d) Analogue Values do not have to be re-transmitted for up to five5 minutes if the relevant data has not changed by the relevant deadband amount shown in Table 3.
+- (c) Status Indications and Discrete Values do not have to be re-transmitted for up to five5 minutes if the relevant data has not changed since the last transmission. - (d) Analogue Values do not have to be re-transmitted for up to five5 minutes if the relevant data has not changed by the relevant deadband amount shown in Table 3.

-Table 3 Deadband for analogue data transmission of analogue values Category of Analogue DataValue Deadband (% of Scale Range)
+Table 3 Deadband for analogue data transmission of Analogue Values